 Other tree felling

 Elsewhere (with the exception of small gardens and a few other situations) tree felling and thinning is governed by the Forestry Acts and permission for a Felling Licence should be sought from the Forestry Commission.
-Call them on 01896 750222.
+Phone them 01896 750222.

 Although very small volumes of timber do not require a Felling Licence, one large tree could require a Felling Licence.
-For further information on Felling Licences see Forestry Commission website.
+For further information on felling permissions see Forestry Commission website.